FAQ For Anger Management Classes with Anger Management 818

 We can accept insurance, but only when doing therapy.
 Insurance does not cover psycho-educational classes such as anger management since it is not therapy.
 A diagnosis needs to be treated for insurance to cover fees.
 Should you want to use insurance, you can request therapy sessions with our clinical staff.
 In addition, if you are court-ordered, note that many insurance companies do not cover court-ordered therapy.
 Please check with your insurance company.

 - Q: How many anger management classes do I need to take if I’m coming voluntarily?

-During the anger management registration process, an assessment will be taken to assess your anger management needs.
-A clinical overview will also be given which will rule out any clinical concerns that contribute to the anger.
+26 group classes are the recommended length of the program or 12 individual sessions.
+During the anger management registration process, your counselor will offer a clinical overview and assess your needs as it pertains to our program.
+During this process, you will work with the counselor to identify what contributes to irritability and aggressive behavior.
 Based on the assessment, the anger management intake counselor will suggest the number of classes recommended.
-In general, we recommend a minimum of three months (one session per week) for a habit to be formed, and six months to maintain the newly learned skills.
+In general, we recommend a minimum of three months (one session per week) for a healthy habit to be formed, and six months to maintain the newly learned skills.

 - Q: Are there any free anger management courses?

 We do offer a fee-voucher group for participants who received one from the judge for experiencing financial hardship.
 We also offer free anger management classes to veterans coming to our program voluntarily (no reports are provided in this situation).

 - Q: How many participants are there in each anger management group?

 Our anger management classes consist of 3-10 participants in each anger management class.

 - Q: Do I need my paperwork from the courts in order to enroll in your Anger Management program?